Sign Up for Our Newsletter!

 • Privately Held Securities: Gifts of closely held stock will be valued based on a qualified independent appraisal at the time of transfer.
 Generally, gifts of privately held property will be accepted only when conversion to cash within a one-year time frame is expected.

-• Real Property: Per IRS regulations, gifts of real property will be reported based on the appraised value as determined by a qualified independent appraiser within 60 days of the date of transfer.
+• Real Property: Per IRS regulations, gifts of real property are reported based on the appraised value, as determined by a qualified, independent appraiser, within 60 days of the date of transfer.

 • Life Insurance: For recognition purposes, gifts of life insurance will be valued based on the surrender value as of the date of transfer.

-• Gifts In Kind – Gifts in Kind are not valued by ZERO in its acknowledgement to the donor.
+• Gifts In Kind – Gifts in Kind are not valued by ZERO in their acknowledgement to the donor.

 Restrictions

-Restricted gifts designated to a current ZERO program are encouraged; however, ZERO will not generally accept restricted gifts from donors under $10,000.
-Gifts from $10,000 to $50,000 will only be restricted for currently budgeted expenses or programs unless part of a restricted fundraising or capital campaign.
+Restricted gifts designated to a current ZERO program are encouraged; however, ZERO generally does not accept restricted gifts from donors with a giving history of less than $10,000.
+Gifts from $10,000 to $50,000 will only be restricted to currently budgeted expenses or programs, unless they are part of a restricted fundraising or capital campaign.

 Any restrictions on how new gifts or designations will be used by ZERO may be reviewed by the CDO, CEO, or the development and executive committees.